WeblateOrg/weblate/docs/admin/upgrade.rst

 .. seealso::

-    If you are upgrading to Django 1.7 in same step, please consult :ref:`django-17`.
+    If you are upgrading to Django 1.7 at the same time, please consult :ref:`django-17`.

 Upgrade from 2.0 to 2.1